Intellectual-Activities/Roblox-stream-proof-ESP/README.md

 # Roblox: Stream proof ESP

-A Roblox ESP project that uses a Lua data collector with an external C++ overlay.
+A Roblox ESP project that uses a Lua data collector with an external overlay.

 ## How It Works

 The Lua script collects player data and writes it to a file.

-The external C++ application reads that data and renders the ESP through an external overlay.
+The external application reads that data and renders the ESP through an external overlay.

 ## Usage